Training tools for developing great people skills.

 Particularly for B2B businesses, or for instances where your company needs to work with a vendor or supplier or meet with venture capital or representatives important to your business, you must provide an excellent first impression.

 This first impression includes everything from how your representatives dress to how they shake hands, make eye contact, and hand over business cards.
-This ends up part of overall business etiquette that builds the first impression of competence and success.
+This ends up being part of overall business etiquette that builds the first impression of competence and success.

 "By observing proper etiquette, however, you suggest to fellow professionals that you're on their level.
 You also portray yourself as someone at ease both in the boardroom and when meeting with people one-on-one." – Chron.